-Steven E. Hall, Ph.D. has served as a director since 2010.
-Dr. Hall serves as a general partner at Lilly Ventures, the venture capital arm of Eli Lilly and Company and serves as President and Chief Executive Officer at privately held Esanex, Inc. Prior to joining Lilly Ventures, Dr. Hall was Senior Vice President, Research and
+Steven E. Hall, Ph.D. has served as a member of our board of directors since 2010.
+Dr. Hall has served as a venture partner at Lilly Ventures, the venture capital arm of Eli Lilly and Company, since 2009.
+Prior to joining Lilly Ventures, from 2003 to 2008, Dr. Hall was Senior Vice President, Research and Development, at Serenex, Inc., a biotechnology company (acquired by Pfizer), where he was also a co-founder.
+From 1994 to 2003,

-Development, at Serenex, Inc., a biotechnology company (acquired by Pfizer), where he was also a co-founder.
-Dr. Hall has held multiple research management positions, at companies including Eli Lilly, Sphinx Inc, and Bristol-Myers Squib.
+Dr. Hall held multiple positions, including Site Director, Sphinx Labs, Eli Lilly where he oversaw lead generation efforts in the areas of combinatorial chemistry, automation, high-throughput screening, biomolecular research, and information technology.
 Dr. Hall is the author of more than 40 papers and 60 patents.
-Dr. Hall currently sits on the boards of privately held life sciences companies FORMA Therapeutics, Inc., Esanex, Inc., Nimbus Discovery, LLC, Lysosomal Therapeutics, Inc., Numerate, Inc. and Hydra Biosciences, Inc. Dr. Hall received his B.S. from Central Michigan University and his Ph.D. from Massachusetts Institute of Technology.
-We believe that Dr. Hall is qualified to serve on our board of directors due to his broad experience in the life sciences industry as a venture capitalist, director and senior executive and his research knowledge.
+He received his B.S. in chemistry from Central Michigan University and his Ph.D. in organic chemistry from Massachusetts Institute of Technology.
+Dr. Hall currently sits on the boards of privately held life sciences companies FORMA Therapeutics, Inc., Esanex, Inc., Nimbus Discovery, LLC and Hydra Biosciences, Inc., and on the board of crowdsourcing service provider InnoCentive, Inc. We believe that Dr. Hall is qualified to serve on our board of directors due to his broad experience in the life sciences industry as a venture capitalist, director and senior executive and his research knowledge.